ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

 * Is this the right deprecation schedule?
 Is it moving too fast?

 * What is the educational impact of this proposal?
-I see problems along at least two different dimensions:

-  a. ``-XPolyKinds`` is now bigger and harder to learn.
-On the other hand, the previous
-     implementation of ``-XPolyKinds`` has some restrictions that may not have been obvious to users.
+Specifically, ``-XPolyKinds`` is now bigger and harder to learn.
+On the other hand, the previous implementation of ``-XPolyKinds`` has some restrictions that may not have been obvious to users.

-  b.
-Moving away from ``*`` as the kind of types disagrees with educational literature,
-     but I think ``Type`` is more descriptive than ``*``.

 * What do we want the long-term future of ``*`` to be?
-As you can see, I favor removing it after a long time (> 5 years).
+I favor removing it after a long time (> 5 years).
 But deciding now what we want to have in the distant future can influence decisions made in the meantime.
 One particular decision: should ``-Wcompat`` warn on uses of ``*`` as ``Type``?
 Relatedly, should there be a plan